System Settings

 - Click choose file or drag and drop the backup archive into the designated upload area.

-- Wait for the process to complete, and ensure the gateway restarts properly.
+- Wait for the process to complete.
+The gateway will automatically reboot.

 Reset to Factory Defaults